Ultraslow optical centrifuge with arbitrarily low rotational acceleration: Introduction

 On the other hand, the original design of the centrifuge makes it too fast to spin molecules embedded in strongly interacting environments, such as helium nanodroplets, where molecular rotors hold great potential as ``nanoprobes'' of superfluidity~\cite{Toennies2004, Stienkemeier2006, Choi2006, Slenczka2022}.
 Due to the weak bonding of helium atoms to the solvated molecule, both the effective moment of inertia and the centrifugal distortion constant of the ``molecule-He'' complex increase dramatically~\cite{Grebenev2000, Lehnig2009, Pentlehner2013, Chatterley2020, Cherepanov2021}.
 Hence, for a given torque exerted by the centrifuge field (whose maximum strength is capped by photo-ionization), the angular acceleration of the molecule appeared insufficient for keeping up with the rotating centrifuge, preventing rotational control inside He nanodroplets~\cite{Joergensen2018, MacPhail2024}.

-In Ref.~\cite{Wang2025}, we reported on the novel design of an optical centrifuge, based on the concept of spectral focusing~\cite{Hellerer2004}, which produced zero angular acceleration.
-This ``constant-frequency'' centrifuge (cfCFG) allowed us to operate in the desired low range of rotational frequencies around $\SI{10}{GHz}$, and has already proven capable of controlled rotational excitation of molecules embedded in helium nanodroplets~\cite{MacPhail2025}.
+An alternative approach to creating an optical centrifuge with zero angular acceleration by using two time-delayed frequency-chirped laser pulses of opposite circular polarization has been proposed theoretically~\cite{Faucher2018}, and used as a method of frequency shearing in a transparent dielectric medium for ultrashort pulse characterization~\cite{Bejot2020}.
+Applying this method to molecular ensembles, in Ref.~\cite{Wang2025} we demonstrated experimentally that such a ``constant-frequency'' centrifuge (cfCFG) is indeed capable of controlling molecular rotation in the desired low range of rotational frequencies around $\SI{10}{GHz}$, finally enabling us to optically centrifuge molecules embedded in helium nanodroplets~\cite{MacPhail2026}.
 At the same time, zero acceleration of cfCFG also meant that the enforced adiabatic rotational ladder climbing (typically expected from a conventional optical centrifuge) could not be executed, which resulted in a rather limited degree of rotational control.

 With the goal of bringing back the adiabatic centrifuge action in the domain of low rotational frequencies, here we expand the utility of the new centrifuge design by adding to it a controlled amount of arbitrarily low angular acceleration.
 We outline the details of the upgraded centrifuge, dubbed ``ultraslow'' (usCFG), and the methods of its calibration.
 We also demonstrate the ability of usCFG to gradually spin up molecules at a rate as low as \SI{100}{MHz/ps} (i.e. three orders of magnitude slower than the conventional centrifuge) by measuring the degree of molecular alignment as the molecule follows the accelerated centrifuge rotation.